pimcore/data-hub/doc/10_GraphQL/README.md

 - For details on how to add custom mutations see [Add Custom Mutations Documentation](./07_Mutation/27_Add_Custom_Mutations.md).

-## Hands-on-testing using GraphiQL explorer
+## Hands-On-Testing Using GraphiQL Explorer
 [GraphiQL explorer](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) can be opened for an endpoint in an iframe within Pimcore or as an additional browser tab.